MrOtherGuy/fx-autoconfig/readme.md

 **Note!** If the first argument is anything other than a function or a string, then `getScriptData()` will throw an error.

+### \_ucUtils.getStyleData(aFilter) -> Array | ScriptInfo

+Mechanically exactly the same as `getScriptData()` but returns styles instead of scripts.

-### \_ucUtils.parseStringAsScriptInfo(aName, aString) -> ScriptInfo
+### \_ucUtils.parseStringAsScriptInfo(aName, aString, parseAsStyle) -> ScriptInfo

 This can be used to construct a `ScriptInfo` object from arbitrary string following the same logic the loader uses internally.
-When given `aName` as "filename" the `aString` is parsed just like script metadata block in your files.
+When given `aName` as "filename" the `aString` is parsed just like script metadata block in your files. optional `parseAsStyle` argument, when truthy, makes the method parse `aString` as style instead of a script.

 ```js
 let myMetadataBlock = `// ==UserScript==